faisaldadkhan13/Web-Development-Playground/README.md

 # Web-Development-Playground
-<p>HTML, Css & Java Playground for beginners in Web Development.</p>
+<p>HTML, CSS & Java Playground for beginners in Web Development.</p>

 <strong>How to use?</strong>